Andrés D'Alessandro: International career

 D'Alessandro won the 2001 Under-20 World Championship with the Argentine youth side, held in Buenos Aires; due to his performances alongside his club teammate Javier Saviola, he was awarded the Silver Ball as the tournament's second best player.
 D'Alessandro had originally started the tournament as a substitute, but injuries allowed him a place in the team in later matches.
 Argentina beat Ghana 3–0 in the final.

 D'Alessandro has represented Argentina's senior side on 28 occasions, scoring 4 times between 2001 and 2011.
 He also represented Argentina's under-23 side at the 2004 Olympic Games in Athens, where Argentina won a gold medal.

 D'Alessandro also took part in the 2004 Copa América with Argentina.
 He scored his only goal of the tournament in the group stage, in Argentina's 6–1 victory over Ecuador In the final, against rivals Brazil, he missed Argentina's first penalty in the resulting shootout, following a 2–2 draw after extra time; Argentina were defeated 4–2 in the shootout.

 On 20 August 2010, Sergio Batista recalled D'Alessandro to the national team for a friendly against Spain, which was played on 7 September 2010 at the Monumental Stadium River Plate.

 Style of play

-A talented attacking midfielder, D'Alessandro is best known for his dribbling ability, creativity, and technical skill, and is capable beating players with body feints and tricks, such as the dragback (boba), nutmeg, or the Blomqvist shuffle; he is also an accurate free-kick taker.
+D'Alessandro was best known for his dribbling ability, creativity, and technical skill, and was adept at beating players with body feints and tricks, such as the dragback (boba), nutmeg, or the Blomqvist shuffle; and was also an accurate free-kick taker.
 D'Alessandro is also known for his short passing ability, which makes him a capable assist provider.

 In 2001, he was named one of the 100 best young footballers in the world by Don Balón, and he was also labelled one of Maradona's potential heirs by the media and by Maradona himself; despite his precocious talent however, he was not able to fully fulfill the potential he demonstrated in his youth.